avioconsulting/mule-linter/mule-linter-maven-plugin/README.md

     </executions>
 </plugin>
 ```
+Mule linter plugin generates effective-pom file for the application using [maven-invoker](https://maven.apache.org/shared/maven-invoker/), and linter uses effective-pom.xml for executing the linter rulesets.

 You can adjust configuration parameters as applicable to your project.

 The plugin will run during `validate` phase (very first in lifecycle) of Maven.